Domains of commutative C*-subalgebras: AW*-algebras

+The previous section observed that the projections of a commutative C*-algebra form a Boolean algebra.
+In particular, the projections of $C(X)$ are precisely the indicator functions of clopen subsets of $X$.
+Thus, if a C*-algebra has many projections, it is intuitively rather disconnected.
+As an example, we have seen in Proposition \ref{prop:commutativeAFistotallydisconnected} that every commutative AF-algebra has a Gelfand spectrum that is totally disconnected, or a Stone space, since every Gelfand spectrum is also compact Hausdorff.
+Hence we can regard AF-algebras as operator-algebraic versions of Stone spaces.
+A stronger notion is a disconnected space is that of an \emph{extremally disconnected} space, in which the closure of an open set is open.
+Extremally disconnected compact Hausdorff spaces are also called \emph{Stonean} spaces.
+The operator algebraic version is as follows~\cite{kaplansky:projections}.

-\begin{defi} An \emph{AW*-algebra} is a C*-algebra $A$ such that $\Proj(A)$ is a complete lattice, and every maximal $C \in \CC(A)$ is generated by its projections. \end{defi}
+\begin{definition} An \emph{AW*-algebra} is a C*-algebra $A$ such that $\Proj(A)$ is a complete lattice, and every maximal element in $\CC(A)$ is generated by its projections. \end{definition}

-Equivalently, but more in line with our purposes, an AW*-algebra is a C*-algebra whose maximal C*-subalgebras have Stonean spectrum~\cite[Theorem~8.2.5]{saitowright:monotone}.
-In particular, any \emph{von Neumann algebra} or \emph{W*-algebra} is an AW*-algebra.
+Equivalently, but more in line with our purposes, an AW*-algebra is a C*-algebra whose maximal C*-subalgebras have a Stonean Gelfand spectrum~\cite[Theorem~8.2.5]{saitowright:monotone}.
+The most prominent examples of AW*-algebras are the von Neumann algebras, which we define now. \begin{definition} Let $H$ be a Hilbert space, and let $S\subseteq B(H)$.
+Then the \emph{commutant} $S'$ of $S$ is the set $\{b\in B(H):ab=ba\text{ for each }a\in S\}$.
+If $M\subseteq B(H)$ is a C*-algebra that it equal to its \emph{bicommutant} $M''$, then we call $M$ a \emph{von Neumann algebra} on $B(H)$.
+A C*-algebra *-isomorphic to some von Neumann algebra is called a \emph{W*-algebra}. \end{definition} \begin{example}\cite[Theorem III.1.18]{takesaki:oa1} Let $X$ be a set.
+Then $\ell^\infty(X)$, the space of all complex-valued functions $f$ on a set $X$ such that $\sup_{x\in X}|f(x)|$ is a finite number (which we define to be the norm of $f$), is a commutative W*-algebra. \end{example}

 In this section we consider variations on $\CC(A)$ that cooperate well with projections.
 We start with approximating an AW*-algebra by its commutative AW*-subalgebras.

-\begin{defi} A AW*-subalgebra of an AW*-algebra $A$ is a C*-subalgebra $C \subseteq A$ that is an AW*-algebra in its own right, with the same suprema of projections as in $A$.
-Write $\A(A)$ for the partially ordered set of AW*-subalgebras of $A$ under inclusion. \end{defi}
+\begin{definition} An AW*-subalgebra of an AW*-algebra $A$ is a C*-subalgebra $C \subseteq A$ that is an AW*-algebra in its own right, with the same suprema of projections as in $A$.
+Write $\A(A)$ for the partially ordered set of commutative AW*-subalgebras of $A$ under inclusion. \end{definition}

 There is a similar notion $\V(A)$ of W*-subalgebras of a W*-algebra $A$, that is studied in~\cite{doeringbarbosa:domain}.
-The about definition is more general, as $\V(A)=\A(A)$ for a W*-algebra $A$.
+Here a W*-subalgebra of the W*-algebra $A$ is just an AW*-subalgebra, hence $\V(A)=\A(A)$.
+Thus working in the setting of AW*-algebras is more general.
+We note that if $M\subseteq B(H)$ is a von Neumann algebra, then a C*-subalgebra $N$ of $M$ is a W*-subalgebra if and only if it is a von Neumann algebra on $B(H)$ (cf. \cite[Exercise 4.24]{berberian}).
+Hence $\V(M)=\{C\subseteq M \mid C\text{ is a commutative von Neumann algebra on }B(H)\}.$